Fen Drayton

 Fen Drayton is a small village between Cambridge and St. Ives in Cambridgeshire, England, and between the villages of Fenstanton and Swavesey.

-The village has a primary school, village hall, tennis courts and football fields, where Drayton Lions Football Club play their home matches, and a pub (The Three Tuns).
+The village has a primary school, village hall, nursery, tennis courts and football fields, where Drayton Lions Football Club play their home matches, and a pub (The Three Tuns).
 The church (a Church of England) is dedicated to St Mary the Virgin.

 The village is close to the A14 and the Cambridgeshire Guided Busway, and is on National Cycle Route 51.